tomkimpson/ML4L/README.md

 # 1. Raw data

 We have two primary sets of data.
 The first is a selection of ERA fields.
 These can be thought of as our features or inputs.
 The second is land surface temperature measurements from [MODIS](https://modis.gsfc.nasa.gov/about/).
-Both sets of data are provided by ECMWF having undergone some pre-processing and re-gridding, but are generally publically available.
+Both sets of data are provided by ECMWF having undergone some pre-processing and re-gridding, but are generally publicly available.

 ## ERA data